 - The "field" entry specifies to which field(s) the interpolation method should be applied.
-This does not apply when doing point verification with the Point-Stat or Ensemble-Stat tools: - "FCST" to interpolate/smooth the forecast field. - "OBS" to interpolate/smooth the observation field. - "BOTH" to interpolate/smooth both the forecast and the observation. - The "vld_thresh" entry specifies a number between 0 and 1.
+This does not apply when doing point verification with the Point-Stat or Ensemble-Stat tools: - "FCST" to interpolate/smooth the forecast field. - "OBS" to interpolate/smooth the observation field. - "BOTH" to interpolate/smooth both the forecast and the observation. - The "vld\thresh" entry specifies a number between 0 and 1.
 When performing interpolation over some neighborhood of points the ratio of the number of valid data points to the total number of points in the neighborhood is computed.
 If that ratio is less than this threshold, the matched pair is discarded.
 Setting this threshold to 1, which is the default, requires that the entire neighborhood must contain valid data.
-This variable will typically come into play only along the boundaries of the verification region chosen. - The "shape" entry may be set to SQUARE or CIRCLE to specify the shape of the smoothing area. - The "type" entry is an array of dictionaries, each specifying an interpolation method.
-Interpolation is performed over a N by N box centered on each point, where N is the width specified.
-Each of these dictionaries must include: - The "width" entry is an integer which specifies the size of the interpolation area.
+This variable will typically come into play only along the boundaries of the verification region chosen.

+- The "shape" entry may be set to SQUARE or CIRCLE to specify the shape of the smoothing area. - The "type" entry is an array of dictionaries, each specifying one or more interpolation methods and widths.
+Interpolation is performed over an N by N box centered on each point, where N is the width specified.
+Each of these dictionaries must include: - The "width" entry is an array of integers to specify the size of the interpolation area.
 The area is either a square or circle containing the observation point.
 The width value specifies the width of the square or diameter of the circle.
 A width value of 1 is interpreted as the nearest neighbor model grid point to the observation point.
 For squares, a width of 2 defines a 2 x 2 box of grid points around the observation point (the 4 closest model grid points), while a width of 3 defines a 3 x 3 box of grid points around the observation point, and so on.
 For odd widths in grid-to-point comparisons (i.e. Point-Stat), the interpolation area is centered on the model grid point closest to the observation point.
-For grid-to-grid comparisons (i.e. Grid-Stat), the width must be odd. - The "method" entry specifies the interpolation procedure to be applied to the points in the box: - MIN for the minimum value - MAX for the maximum value - MEDIAN for the median value - UW_MEAN for the unweighted average value - DW_MEAN for the distance-weighted average value where weight = distance $^-2$ - LS_FIT for a least-squares fit - BILIN for bilinear interpolation (width = 2) - NEAREST for the nearest grid point (width = 1) - BEST for the value closest to the observation - UPPER_LEFT for the upper left grid point (width = 1) - UPPER_RIGHT for the upper right grid point (width = 1) - LOWER_RIGHT for the lower right grid point (width = 1)

-- LOWER_LEFT for the lower left grid point (width = 1) - GAUSSIAN for the Gaussian kernel - MAXGAUSS for the maximum value followed by a Gaussian smoother - \star GEOG_MATCH for the nearest grid point where the land/sea mask and geography criteria are satisfied - HIRA for all neighborhood points to define a spatial ensemble (only in Ensemble-Stat)
+For grid-to-grid comparisons (i.e. Grid-Stat), the width must be odd. - The "method" entry is an array of interpolation procedures to be applied to the points in the box: - \ MIN for the minimum value - \ MAX for the maximum value - \ MEDIAN for the median value - \ UW\MEAN for the unweighted average value - \ DW\MEAN for the distance-weighted average value where weight = distance $^-2$ - \ LS\FIT for a least-squares fit - \ BILIN for bilinear interpolation (width = 2) - \ NEAREST for the nearest grid point (width = 1) - \ BEST for the value closest to the observation - \ UPPER\LEFT for the upper left grid point (width = 1) - \ UPPER\RIGHT for the upper right grid point (width = 1) - \ LOWER\RIGHT for the lower right grid point (width = 1) - \ LOWER\LEFT for the lower left grid point (width = 1) - \ GAUSSIAN for the Gaussian kernel - \ MAXGAUSS for the maximum value followed by a Gaussian smoother - $\ast\,$ GEOG\MATCH for the nearest grid point where the land/sea mask and geography criteria are satisfied - \ HIRA for all neighborhood points to define a spatial ensemble (only in Ensemble-Stat)

 The BUDGET, FORCE, GAUSSIAN, and MAXGAUSS methods are not valid for interpolating to point locations.
-For grid-to-grid comparisons, the only valid smoothing methods are MIN, MAX, MEDIAN, UW_MEAN, and GAUSSIAN, and MAXGAUSS.
+For grid-to-grid comparisons, the only valid smoothing methods are MIN, MAX, MEDIAN, UW\MEAN, and GAUSSIAN, and MAXGAUSS.